Amended and Restated

 The rules contained in the current edition of Robert’s Rules of Order, newly revised, shall govern PPLAC in all cases in which they are applicable and in which they are not inconsistent with the Bylaws and Standing Rules or orders that PPLAC may adopt.

-These ByLaws are subject for an approval vote by members at large to be voted on at the March 2016 general meeting
+As no changes nor amendments are proposed, these ByLaws are not subject for an approval vote by members at large to be voted on during the year beginning January 1, 2020.